-Humanities › Literature Inspirational Quotes for Thanksgiving Share Flipboard Email Print Fuse / Getty Images Literature Quotations Quotations For Holidays Funny Quotes Love Quotes Great Lines from Movies and Television Best Sellers Classic Literature Plays & Drama Poetry Shakespeare Short Stories Children's Books By Simran Khurana Education Expert M.B.A, Human Resource Development and Management, Narsee Monjee Institution of Management Studies B.S., University of Mumbai, Commerce, Accounting, and Finance Simran Khurana is the Editor-in-Chief for ReachIvy, and a teacher and freelance writer and editor, who uses quotations in her pedagogy. our editorial process Simran Khurana Updated July 03, 2019 Imagine a nation where people did not bother to express gratitude.
+Humanities › Literature Inspirational Quotes for Thanksgiving Share Flipboard Email Print Fuse / Getty Images Literature Quotations Quotations For Holidays Funny Quotes Love Quotes Great Lines from Movies and Television Best Sellers Classic Literature Plays & Drama Poetry Shakespeare Short Stories Children's Books By Simran Khurana Education Expert M.B.A, Human Resource Development and Management, Narsee Monjee Institution of Management Studies B.S., University of Mumbai, Commerce, Accounting, and Finance Simran Khurana is the Editor-in-Chief for ReachIvy, and a teacher and freelance writer and editor, who uses quotations in her pedagogy. our editorial process Simran Khurana Updated November 17, 2020 Imagine a nation where people did not bother to express gratitude.
 Imagine a society devoid of benevolence and humility.
 Unlike what some people believe, Thanksgiving is not a binge fest.
 Yes, the meal is a bit much.
 The dinner table is usually groaning with the weight of the food.
 With the abundance of delicious food, it is understandable why people give their weighing scales a holiday.
-The underlying philosophy behind Thanksgiving celebration is to offer thanks to God.
-You don't realize how fortunate you are to be blessed with abundant food, and a loving family.
+If you're a practicing Christian, Thanksgiving can be a time to reflect on hospitality and gratitude.
+The following thoughts on Thanksgiving may be useful for your personal or collective celebrations.
+For many U.S. Christians, the underlying philosophy behind the Thanksgiving celebration is to offer thanks to God.
+You don't realize how fortunate you are to be blessed with abundant food and a loving family.
 Many people are not that lucky.
 Thanksgiving gives you an opportunity to express gratitude.
-Millions of American families will join their hands in prayer to say grace.
+Millions of American Christian families will join their hands in prayer to say grace.
 Thanksgiving is integral to American culture.
 On Thanksgiving, say a prayer of thanks to the Almighty, for the bountiful gifts bestowed upon you.
-Many years ago, the Pilgrims of Plymouth did so.
-They shared their food with the natives of the land, who had helped them in times of misery.
-The tradition of sharing the Thanksgiving meal continues even today.
-In honor of that tradition, share your gifts with friends and family.
+In honor of the long-standing traditions of Thanksgiving in America, this is a time to share your gifts with friends and family.
 Spread the message of gratitude and kindness with inspirational quotes for Thanksgiving.
 Your heartfelt words can inspire your loved ones to make Thanksgiving a festival of generosity and love.
 Change people forever with these inspiring words.
 Quotes About Thanksgiving Henry Ward Beecher: "Gratitude is the fairest blossom which springs from the soul."
 Henry Jacobsen: "Praise God even when you don't understand what He is doing."
 Thomas Fuller: "Gratitude is the least of the virtues, but ingratitude is the worst of vices."
 Irving Berlin: "Got no checkbooks, got no banks.
 Still, I'd like to express my thanks—I got the sun in the morning and the moon at night."
 Odell Shepard: "For what I give, not what I take / For battle, not for victory / My prayer of thanks I make."
 G. A. Johnston Ross: "If I have enjoyed the hospitality of the Host of this universe, Who daily spreads a table in my sight, surely I cannot do less than acknowledge my dependence."
 Anne Frank: "I do not think of all the misery, but of the glory that remains.
 Go outside into the fields, nature and the sun, go out and seek happiness in yourself and in God.
 Think of the beauty that again and again discharges itself within and without you and be happy."
 Theodore Roosevelt: "Let us remember that, as much has been given us, much will be expected from us, and that true homage comes from the heart as well as from the lips, and shows itself in deeds."
 William Shakespeare: "Small cheer and great welcome makes a merry feast."
 Alice W. Brotherton: "Heap high the board with plenteous cheer and gather to the feast, And toast the sturdy Pilgrim band whose courage never ceased."
 H. W. Westermayer: "The pilgrims made seven times more graves than huts... nevertheless, set aside a day of thanksgiving."
 William Jennings Bryan: "On Thanksgiving Day we acknowledge our dependence."
 Hebrews 13:15: "By him, therefore, let us offer the sacrifice of praise to God continually, that is, the fruit of our lips giving thanks to his name."
 Edward Sandford Martin: "Thanksgiving Day comes, by statute, once a year; to the honest man it comes as frequently as the heart of gratitude will allow."
 Ralph Waldo Emerson: "For each new morning with its light / For rest and shelter of the night / For health and food, for love and friends / For everything Thy goodness sends."
 O. Henry: "There is one day that is ours.
 There is one day when all we Americans who are not self-made go back to the old home to eat saleratus biscuits and marvel how much nearer to the porch the old pump looks than it used to.
 Thanksgiving Day is the one day that is purely American."
 Cynthia Ozick: "We often take for granted the very things that most deserve our gratitude."
 Robert Casper Lintner: "Thanksgiving is nothing if not a glad and reverent lifting of the heart to God in honor and praise for His goodness."
 George Washington: "It is the duty of all Nations to acknowledge the providence of Almighty God, to obey his will, to be grateful for his benefits, and humbly to implore his protection and favor."
 Robert Quillen: "If you count all your assets, you always show a profit."
 Cicero: "A thankful heart is not only the greatest virtue, but the parent of all the other virtues."